Looking for a fun snack? Try my soft pretzel bites! They taste like the big pretzels you get at the mall! Plus, they are fun for kids to make!

 - Coarse Kosher Salt

-- In a mixing bowl or a stand mixer fitted with a dough hook, dissolve the yeast and brown sugar in the 1 1/2 Cups Warm Water.
-Let stand 5 minutes.
+- In a mixing bowl or a stand mixer fitted with a dough hook, dissolve the yeast and brown sugar in 1 ½ Cups of Warm Water.
+Let stand for 5 minutes.

 - Cover and let rise in a warm place until it doubles in size.
 This takes about an hour.